-Akasha means space or sky or æther in traditional Indian cosmology, depending on the religion.
+Akasha, the space or sky or æther in traditional Indian cosmology - depending on the religion.

 The word in Sanskrit is derived from a root kāś meaning "to be".
 It appears as a masculine noun in Vedic Sanskrit with a generic meaning of "open space, vacuity".